 Racing at Ascot began in 1711, but the true week-long meeting at Royal Ascot first started in 1911.
 English racing has long been known for the Royal connections from Buckingham Palace, hence the name of the meeting.
 Formal dress including top hats for men and headpieces for women are required for spectators, even for tourists without access to premium seating.
 The Royal Enclosure is where the Royal family and special guests of honor can visit to view the horses before each race.
 This major social event often draws more coverage for its fashion and style than the races themselves, despite Royal Ascot betting being such a major part of the experience.

-Top trainers from all over the world covet a victory at Royal Ascot in front of the Queen and the Royal family.
+Top trainers from all over the world covet a victory at Royal Ascot in front of the King and the Royal family.
 John Gosden, Aidan O’Brien, and Charlie Appleby have the most success at Royal Ascot, with Mark Johnston, William Haggas, Richard Hannon, Andrew Balding, and Sir Michael Stoute also regular names in the winner’s circle.
 Pay attention to how the trainer’s horses are doing early in the meet and bet on the same trainer later in the meet.
 Often when a barn gets good, all of the horses start flourishing.